D'Arrest (crater)

 D'Arrest is a lunar impact crater that is located in the lava-flooded region to the west of the Mare Tranquillitatis.
-It is named after the German astronomer Heinrich Louis d'Arrest.
 It lies to the southeast of the crater Agrippa and northwest of Delambre.
-Just to the northeast are the small, bowl-shaped craters De Morgan and Cayley.
+Just to the north are the small, bowl-shaped craters De Morgan and Cayley.

 The outer rim of D'Arrest is broken in several places, with a gash at the south end and a wide gap to the northeast where only a low ridge remains in place of the original wall.
-The interior has been resurfaced by lava, leaving a nearly flat, featureless floor.
+The interior has been resurfaced by basaltic lava, leaving a nearly flat, featureless floor.
 The surviving rim is low and worn, with ridges connecting it to the south and southwest.

+This formation is named after the German astronomer Heinrich Louis d'Arrest (1822-1875).
+His name was included in the lunar nomenclature of German astronomer Johann F. J. Schmidt in 1878.
+Its designation was formally adopted by the International Astronomical Union in 1935.